 Today’s consumers are more demanding than ever, and often, only advanced RFID solutions allow businesses to meet these heightened expectations.
-Concerns such as contactless shipping, labor shortages, and strict hygiene protocol will also have an overwhelming impact on RFID systems in a post-COVID world.
+COVID-19 brought about many concerns such as contactless shipping, labor shortages, and strict hygiene protocols, which have all had an overwhelming impact on RFID systems.

-Gaining an edge in the quickly shifting global supply chain means staying on top of the newest and most exciting RFID solutions and integrations.
-To help, we’ve outlined a few of the most likely developments in this technology below:
+Gaining an edge in the quickly shifting global supply chain means staying on top of the newest and most exciting uses of RFID as well as learning about the latest ways to integrate it into different processes.
+To help, we’ve outlined a few of the emerging and future developments we can expect with this technology below.

 New RFID Technology & Future Applications

 While a lot of exciting RFID and barcoding developments are already underway, we anticipate that many additional applications will arrive in the near future.
-We are especially looking forward to seeing these solutions take over:
+We are especially looking forward to seeing these solutions come to fruition:

 Flexible Printing Options